 Procedures/Specifications Order repaired (or note) if: Out-of-Service if: c.
 Hydraulic Power Assisted Hydraulic Brakes with electric pump backup and driveshaft parking brake system.
-Inspect for: 1) Visible seepage or leaks in the brake or hydraulic assist system.
-2) Brake warning and backup systems using the appropriate chassis manufacturer's procedure in chart 2.
-3) a) Brake pedal distance from floor (reserve) upon one firm brake application with engine off and hydraulic boost depleted. b) Brake pedal fade (continues to fall to floor after initial firm application) with engine off.
-6) All brake hardware components inside bus for secure mounting, routing and condition, including: Any brake or hydraulic assist fluid is seeping or leaking.
+Inspect for: 1) Visible seepage or leaks in the brake or hydraulic assist system.2) Brake warning and backup systems using the appropriate chassis manufacturer's procedure in chart 2.3) a) Brake pedal distance from floor (reserve) upon one firm brake application with engine off and hydraulic boost depleted. b) Brake pedal fade (continues to fall to floor after initial firm application) with engine off.6) All brake hardware components inside bus for secure mounting, routing and condition, including: Any brake or hydraulic assist fluid is seeping or leaking.
 The brake system does not pass all tests in chart 2.
 Brake pedal reserve is less than one inch from floor.
 Any brake pedal fade is felt.
 Brake pedal assembly, push-rod, clevis or emergency brake control assembly is insecurely mounted; poorly routed; has loose, missing or worn hardware; or is damaged.

-Procedures/Specifications Order repaired (or note) if: Out-of-Service if: a) Brake pedal assembly and rubber cover pad (if originally equipped). b) Emergency brake control assembly.
+Procedures/Specifications Order repaired (or note) if: Out-of-Service if: a) Brake pedal assembly and rubber cover pad (if originally equipped).
 Rubber cover pad is worn, but not causing a slippery pedal condition.
 Rubber cover pad is missing or badly worn.
 Any part of pedal and assembly is damaged, loose, missing or modified.
-Pedal has any type of extender block.
-5) Parking Brake Operation Emergency brake control is hard to operate or does not latch and release properly.
+Pedal has any type of extender block. b) Emergency brake control assembly.
+Emergency brake control is hard to operate or does not latch and release properly.
+5) Parking Brake Operation With parking brake applied and service brake released, apply engine torque by placing transmission selector in "D" and briefly accelerate the engine to approximately 1,200 RPM.
+Vehicle should not move forward.
 Vehicle moves forward upon applying engine torque with park brake applied and service brake released.

 Procedures/Specifications Order repaired (or note) if: Out-of-Service if: d.
 Hydraulic Power Assisted Hydraulic Brakes with Spring Set (hydraulically released) Parking Brakes (Ford Maxi brake).
-Inspect for: 1) Visible seepage or leaks in the brake or power assist system.
-2) Brake warning and backup system using chart 3.
-3) Brake pedal travel: Push brake pedal down as far as possible.
-4) Brake pedal fade (pedal falls away to floor when held down with engine running and with engine off, indicating brake system leaks).
-5) Parking Brake Operation a) With engine running, release the parking brake. b) Check to be sure brakes are released (bus will move).
+Inspect for: 1) Visible seepage or leaks in the brake or power assist system.2) Brake warning and backup system using chart 3.3) Brake pedal travel: Push brake pedal down as far as possible.4) Brake pedal fade (pedal falls away to floor when held down with engine running and with engine off, indicating brake system leaks).5) Parking Brake Operationa) With engine running, release the parking brake.b) Check to be sure brakes are released (bus will move).
 Any brake or hydraulic assist fluid is seeping or leaking.
 The brake systems do not pass all tests in chart 3.
 Brake pedal travels more than halfway down.
 Any brake pedal fade is felt.